cachedout/eventdriventalk/README.md

 *DO NOT EVER USE THIS IN PRODUCTION.
 YOU HAVE BEEN WARNED.*

+*THIS IS PSEUDO-CODE AND NOT A LIBRARY!!!!
+IT WILL NOT RUN!!!*

 Slides from the talk itself are located in `/powerpoint`.

 Overview and Warning